 - B. The number of chickens, fowl, and/or rabbits over the age of six months shall not exceed one (1) for each 500 square feet of property.
 The number of young chickens, fowl, and/or rabbits (under the age of six months) allowed on the property at any time shall not exceed three (3) times the allowable number of chickens, fowl, and/or rabbits over the age of six months.
 Livestock and/or Animals densities are as follows: - a.
 Cattle two per acre, or - b.
 Horses, mules, donkeys, llamas two animals per acre, or - c.
-Sheep or goats six animals per acre, or - d, Emu eight ratite per acre, or - e.
+Sheep or goats six animals per acre, or - d.
+Emu eight ratite per acre, or - e.
 Ostrich four ratite per acre, or - f.
 Miniature cows, horses, mules and donkeys four per acre - g.
-Swine (permitted only for 4-H and/or FFA projects and limited to two per Acre) - 2 In Rural Residential one acre (RR-1) zone, commercial trucks and trucking businesses are not an allowed use. - A. A landowner may be allowed to use a "tractor unit" as personal transportation to the resident parcel.
+Swine (permitted only for 4-H and/or FFA projects and limited to two per Acre) - In Suburban Residential 2A Two Acre (SR-2A) Zone, commercial trucks and trucking businesses are not an allowed use. - A. A landowner may be allowed to use a "tractor unit" as personal transportation to the resident parcel.
 No more than one (1) "tractor unit" is allowed per parcel. - 3.
 Cattle, horses, mules, donkeys, llamas, sheep, goats, emu and ostriches can not be kept on a site having an area of less than one-half acre. - 4.
 The number of colonies of bees allowed on a property shall be limited to one (1) colony for each 1,000 square feet of lot area. - 5.
 Livestock, animals, ratite, and/or fowl shall be properly caged or housed, and proper sanitation shall be maintained at all times.
 Animal feed shall be stored in rodent-proof receptacles. - 6.
 No other livestock and/or animals except for domestic dogs or cats are permitted in this zone. - 7.
 Animal density listed above for livestock, including cattle, horses, mules, donkeys, llamas, sheep, goats, emu and ostrich, also allows two offspring up to six months of age, per animal. - 8.
-Density for Poultry twenty fowl per acre, and for fur-bearing animals (rabbits, mink, chinchillas, etc.) twenty per acre.(MC-C-5-98)
+Density for Poultry twenty fowl per acre, and for fur-bearing animals (rabbits, mink, chinchillas, etc.) twenty per acre.(MC-C-5-98) - E. Lot Size.
+In an SR-2A Zone all lots shall be at least two acres in size.